It's normal for a child to have 8 or more colds a year.

-If your child has had a cough that's lasted longer than 3 weeks, see your GP.
+If your child has had a cough that's lasted longer than 3 weeks, see a GP.

 If your child's temperature is very high, or they feel hot and shivery, they may have a chest infection.
 You should take them to a GP, or you can call 111.

-If this is caused by bacteria rather than a virus, your GP will prescribe antibiotics to treat the infection.
+If this is caused by bacteria rather than a virus, the GP will prescribe antibiotics to treat the infection.
 Antibiotics will not soothe or stop the cough straight away.

 If a cough continues for a long time, especially if it's worse at night or is brought on by your child running about, it could be a sign of asthma.

 Take them to a GP, who will be able to check if your child has asthma.